Battle of Graveney Marsh: The battle

+Aftermath

 The prisoners were taken to the Sportsman Inn and given pints of beer.
 The bomber was captured for examination by British experts.
 The aircraft was taken to Farnborough Airfield where it was said to have "provided highly valuable information".
 Cantopher was subsequently awarded the George Medal for his action.

+Commemoration

 In September 2010, the London Irish Rifles Regimental Association marked its 70th anniversary by unveiling a commemorative plaque at the Sportsman pub.